 - Summers in Dubai are hot.
 So, pack wisely.

 So, put aside all your apprehensions and trust us when we say that a holiday during Ramadan in Dubai is going to be a splendid experience for you.
 All you need to do is just pack your bags and book a trip to Dubai to enjoy the joy and vibrance of the festivities filled in the air!

 Frequently Asked Questions About Ramadan In Dubai

 A. No. Unlike Qatar and Bahrain, the tourism in Dubai is not affected during Ramadan.
-Alcohol is served at bars and major attractions like Burj Khalifa is also open for the public.
+Some bars and major attractions like Burj Khalifa is also open for the public.